Because the hate can't be contained on this blog, I've started podcasting.

 There's a strange paradox within costuming/cosplay for women.
 You want to represent a strong female character, but why is she wearing that stupid outfit?
 How can she fight effectively in those five inch heels?
 What is that chainmail g-string hoping to protect?
 The women at Crabcat Industries share your confusion and frustration.
 Crabcat will be hosting an informal discussion on the problems within internet fandom that are reinforced by the entertainment industry and what we can do to combat traditional stereotypes.
 This dialogue will be based on personal experiences and a structural look at culture and identity, utilizing the work of feminist scholars like Judith Butler.
 We'll advocate for a stronger presence of capable female protagonists and argue the disparity that exists between male and female gamers (hint: it's not the color pink).

 Based on the panel title, I was recently asked the following by a curious observer: "Why would you call yourselves geek girls if you're against sexism?
 Surely the ideal is that the term 'girl' shouldn't even come into it?
 Not a judgment or anything, just a question."
+Fair enough.

 I would like to point out that while I think the terms "geek girl" and "gamer girl" certainly have their place and merits, I do not consider myself to be either.
 Yes, I am a geek, a gamer, and a girl.
 Those all start with G's and largely influence one another.
 But like most things in the world, it's not so simple.